 So how can we make history a pleasant and educational experience?

-- Cooking – Historic recipes offer a fantastic way for kids to have a hands-on experience!
+Historic recipes offer a fantastic way for kids to have a hands-on experience!
 Preparing a traditional dish like hardtack, or the Wampanoag recipe Nausamp can bring history to life.
 Cooking Up Some World History and Cooking Up Some American History books can give you inspiration depending on the time period you are studying.

-- Art – We love incorporating art into our days.
+We love incorporating art into our days.
 When we find an art form that includes history like Medieval Chalk Pastels: Video Art Course, Inventors History Video Art Lessons, and the History Art Lessons Subscription we take advantage of all the creativity!

-- Games – Historical games are fun to add to your studies.
+Historical games are fun to add to your studies.
 Games like marbles, mancala, or cards have been around for hundreds of years.
 But there are even games today with a historic flair: Timeline Card Games, Professor Noggins Card Games, or Way Back When In History are just a few!

-- Create a Timeline – Creating your own timeline is a great hands-on history activity.
+Creating your own timeline is a great hands-on history activity.
 The Giant American History Timeline was perfect for us as we traveled from pre-colonization to the modern era!
 Here are several timelines for Ancient Civilization, and Medieval History.

-- Dress Up – Dress up in period clothing or better yet, when you dress up, go to a local historical reenactment!
+Dress up in period clothing or better yet, when you dress up, go to a local historical reenactment!
 Or create your own reenactment!

-- Build It – We’re not just talking about sugar cube pyramids here, although those are quite fun too.
+We’re not just talking about sugar cube pyramids here, although those are quite fun too.
 But building anything and everything from your historical time periods!
 Studying Colonial America?
 Make corn husk dolls, spin wool into yarn with a drop spindle, or make beeswax candles!

 Hands-on history activities can make your history lesson memorable and engaging.
 Try a few of these activities and see for yourself!